Anthem MCA 225 Gen 2 Power Amplifier Reviewed

 Listening to the Anthem MCA 225 Gen 2…

-I used “Mathematics” by Mos Def (PCM – 44.1kHz) (buy at Amazon), a 90s New York hip-hop track, to do some testing with this amp.
+I used “Mathematics” by Mos Def (PCM – 44.1kHz), a 90s New York hip-hop track, to do some testing with this amp.
 The Anthem MCA 225 Gen 2 had no issue driving the deep baseline of this track into my Paradigm speakers.
 The dynamics of the track (and the trip in the musical time machine) is what I like about this example.
 The highs don’t sound thin or bright, but what I was testing more so was the ability of the MCA 225 Gen 2 to energize my listening room.
 It delivers.

-Another track that proved to be a solid test was “Das Spiegel” by The Chemical Brothers (buy at Amazon) (PCM – 44.1kHz).
+Another track that proved to be a solid test was “Das Spiegel” by The Chemical Brothers (PCM – 44.1kHz).
 This electronic song has a lot going on musically, as there is a large collection of sounds being produced and in some ways it can feel like they are being sort of thrown at you, but the amplifier was able to handle everything beautifully, from the low end base beat that drives the track to some of the brighter electronic effects or sounds that are speckled throughout the track.
 There wasn’t a time where it felt like you were being held back by not having enough headroom with the Anthem MCA 225 in the loop, nor did the amp get anywhere close to harsh sounding when I was being harsh to it by playing difficult music at high volume levels.

 Does the Anthem MCA 225 Gen 2 Have Any Resale Value?